-Palpitations with arrythmias were a common source of concern for patients.
+Palpitations with arrythmias was a common source of concern for patients.
 Many patients reported feeling much worse when having irregular heart rhythms, and they reported fear about how to distinguish dangerous from less dangerous heart rhythms.
 Some patients and their friends and families consider buying automated electronic defibrillators, which are expensive, to reduce the risk of sudden cardiac death.

 Patients with HOCM also reported substantial difficulties interacting with caregivers, clinics, and hospitals.
-According to the Hypertrophic Cardiomyopathy Association's Patient-Focused Drug Development Meeting report, "The underlying emotional toll for HCM patients can be intense and can cripple...a sense of wellbeing."
-Given that HOCM is a less common condition, many physicians do not understand how to manage it, and physicians sometimes overestimate risk.
-The electrocardiogram pattern for many patients with HOCM can mimic a heart attack and, as such, many patients reported inappropriate escalations in care that would have been avoided with better access to HOCM-specific expertise.
+According to the Hypertrophic Cardiomyopathy Association's Patient-Focused Drug Development Meeting report, "The underlying emotional toll for HCM patients can be intense and can cripple...a sense of wellbeing."21 Given that HCM is a less common condition, many physicians do not understand how to manage it, and physicians sometimes overestimate risk.
+The electrocardiogram pattern for many patients with HCM can mimic a heart attack and, as such, many patients reported inappropriate escalations in care that would have been avoided with better access to HCM-specific expertise.
 Patients also reported worse access for non-cardiac ambulatory procedures (such as office-based colonoscopy) because of caregiver fear of cardiac complications.
 Fainting in public places is often a source of severe distress because patients need to advocate for themselves and give directions to both bystanders and emergency personnel given their unique circumstances.

 A common concern was the organization and availability of centers of excellence.
 Access to procedural care for surgical myectomy and septal ablation is limited because these procedures are only performed at highly specialized centers.
 The excellent outcomes for these procedures represent care delivered at these centers and may not be generalizable to other settings.
-The Hypertrophic Cardiomyopathy Association has developed an assessment model that has identified 42 centers of excellent for HCM.
+The Hypertrophic Cardiomyopathy Association has developed an assessment model that has identified 42 centers of excellence for HCM.
 Patients from rural areas, patients with less money to travel, and people of color may have disproportionally less access to these centers.
+Black patients in particular have less access to septal reduction therapies and genetic testing.22 Furthermore, women are referred to subspecialty HCM care later than men.23